workingDog/SwiftUIColorSlider/README.md

 - saturation, the desired saturation value, default 1.
 - brightness, the desired brightness value, default 1.
 - isDraggable, to allow the slider to be dragged around the screen, default true
-- blockSize, to set the thichness of the color bands in the slider, default 1.
+- bandSize, to set the thichness of the color bands in the slider, default 1.

 **ColorSlider** will display a slider gradient of colors, from white to black.